-- Antianxiety medicine: These may be given to help your child feel more relaxed, less nervous, or sleep.
+- Medicines may be needed to help the child feel more relaxed, less nervous, or sleep.

 Write down your questions so you remember to ask them during the child's visits.

 - Report psychological abuse.
 It may be hard to report psychological abuse of children, but it is very important.
-Caregivers can help your child if he is at risk for or is a victim of psychological abuse.
+Caregivers can help the child if he is at risk for or is a victim of psychological abuse.
 Caregivers are required by law to report suspected child abuse.
 The child may need to leave his current living situation and be placed in foster care to protect him from the abuse.